sflagp/QBXML-Object-Models/README.md

 </QBXML>
 ```

-As of v1.1.10 (or 1.0.2 if you got this from NuGet), I've refactored all the views to convert the response QBXML into a C# class object through the constructor (no more need to call the ToView extension) with the added benefit of reducing the dll size.
+As of v1.2.0, I've refactored all the views to convert the response QBXML into a C# class object through the constructor (no more need to call the ToView extension) with the added benefit of reducing the dll size.
 The class object can then be accessed and manipulated with LINQ or standard C# code.
-The dll includes over 55 object views (ie QbAccountsView, QbInvoicesView, QbCustomersView, QbVendorsView, etc) that will convert the QBXML response into a C# object that can be accessed via C#.
+The dll includes over 55 object views (ie AccountRs, InvoiceRs, CustomerRs, VendorRs, etc) that will convert the QBXML response into a C# object that can be accessed via C#.

 ```csharp
 AccountQueryRq accountsRq = new();